rust-embedded/book/src/intro/introduction.md

 vendor.

-For this reason, we suggest purchasing the [STMF3DISCOVERY] development board for the purpose of following this book.
+For this reason, we suggest purchasing the [STMF3DISCOVERY] development board for the purpose of following the exmaples in this book.

 [STMF3DISCOVERY]: http://www.st.com/en/evaluation-tools/stm32f3discovery.html

 > **HEADS UP** Until the official release of this book, which is planned to
 > coincide with the 2018 edition release of the Rust Programming Language,
-> expect the sections of this book to shift quite a bit.
+> expect the sections of this book to change quite a bit.
 We recommend
-> bookmarking the root of this book instead of any specific section.
+> bookmarking the root of this book instead of any specific version.

 ## Contributing to This Book